MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     systemctl restart network
     ```

-The routing rules are now correctly in place and you can connect with either interface as needed.
+The routing rules are now correctly in place, and you can connect by using either interface, as necessary.

-## Configure multiple network interfaces for RHEL/CentOS 8.x VM
+## Configure multiple network interfaces for RHEL/CentOS 8._x_ VM

-1. Assume the VM has two network interfaces with the following settings:
+1. Assume that the VM has two network interfaces that have the following settings:

     - Routing (the output of `ip route show`):